wazuh/wazuh-documentation/source/user-manual/kibana-app/index.rst

 .. note:: Read our `Searching for alerts using the Wazuh Kibana plugin <https://wazuh.com/blog/searching-for-alerts-using-the-wazuh-app-for-kibana//>`_ document for more information.

-To install the plugin, you can follow our :ref:`Elastic Stack installation guides <elastic_stack_packages>`.
+To install the plugin, you can follow our :ref:`Elastic Stack installation guides <kibana>`.

 This manual describes the configuration process to get it started and the different plugin features that you can use.
 In addition to this, you can find a troubleshooting and reference guide for quick access to some key solutions and configuration options.